 Best All-Around Unsecured Credit Card

 Unfortunately, there is no guaranteed unsecured credit card Canada offers, but this is the next best.
 If you meet CapitalOne’s criteria, you’re guaranteed approval for this card.
 The card comes with a $79 annual fee but has a $7000 max credit limit and only a 14.9% interest rate for purchases and balance transfers.
 You’ll be paying a 19.8% interest rate when it comes to cash advances.
 This is an excellent choice for an unsecured credit card if you’re looking to build your credit score.
 This card has a relatively low-interest rate compared to many credit cards for individuals with bad credit.
 As it’s a CapitalOne Mastercard, you get excellent protection against theft, purchase assurance, and price protection services.
 You even get travel assistance, standard accident travel insurance, and basic car rental accident coverage.

 Scotiabank Value Visa

 Scotia Bank offers an unsecured credit card with a low-interest rate.
 If you have no credit history, this is a great card to get.
 It’ll help you build credit as long as you stay on top of your payments.
 You’ll only pay 0.99% interest on balance transfers for the first six months of holding this card.
 With this low balance transfer interest rate, you can transfer a balance on a credit card with high interest to this one to lower interest payments.
-After the initial six months, you’ll be paying 12.99% interest, which is still a very low rate.
+After the initial six months, you’ll pay 12.99% interest, which is still a very low-interest rate credit card.
 The annual fee of the Value Visa Card is only $29.
 Additionally, you get deals from various car rental companies.
 You can also add an authorized user to your account to give them another credit card with added benefits.

 Honourable Mention Unsecured Credit Card for Bad Credit